wp-plugins/message-flow/readme.txt

 2. The Message Flow widget will be placed wherever you put the shortcode

 == Changelog ==

+= 1.1.2 =
+* Fixed WP_DEBUG errors that appear when site has no podcast episodes

 = 1.1.1 =
 * Fixed WP_DEBUG errors